D61-IA/stellar-gnosis/README.md

 ## Installation Instructions

-These instructions are a brief overview of the steps required to run the **Gnosis** Django application on a development server using Django's build in web server, the free version of Neo4j, and sqlite3.
+These instructions are a brief overview of the steps required to run the **Gnosis** Django application on a development server using Django's build in web server, and Postgresql.

 **Gnosis** is a Python Django web application.
 You should install a suitable version of Python in order to proceed.
 We have tested **Gnosis** with Python version 3.6.5 but any 3.6.* version should work.

 These installation instructions are for Mac OS.
 The instructions for any popular Linux distributions should be very similar.
-We have not tested **Gnosis** on Windows 10.
+We have not tested **Gnosis** on Windows 10, however, the software works well using an installation of Ubuntu 18.4 on WSL.

-### Install Neo4j
+### Install Postgresql

-Download and install the free desktop version of the Neo3j Graph database from [here](https://neo4j.com/download/).

-We have installed and tested Gnosis with the Neo4j community version 3.3.4 although newer version should work just as well.

-Let's assume that you have successfully installed Neo4j in the directory `/Neo4j/`.
-You can now start the neo4j server by executing the command

-`/Neo4j/bin/neo4j start`

-If the database server starts without errors you should see the following message printed in the terminal,

-    Started neo4j (pid 23687).
-It is available at http://localhost:7474/
-    There may be a short delay until the server is ready.

-With your web browser, you can now access the Neo4j console by visiting http://localhost:7474/.

-**Important** When you first install Neo4j, you can create a user account and set a password.
+**Important** When you first install Postegresql, you can create a user account and set a password.
 Remember these as you will need them later in the instructions.

 ### Install Gnosis